This is a guest post sharing some great ideas about Getting The Most From Your Living Space in a Student Rental. Enjoy!

 They’re a great way of introducing colour and pattern, and useful to rest a textbook on (or more likely, your bowl of popcorn when you’re watching Netflix).
 The selection at Arlo & Jacob is fantastic – plus they come in a variety of sizes and any fabric of your choosing – so you can really personalise your space.

 To go with your soft furnishings, a throw is also an excellent way to introduce pattern, colour and texture, plus it’ll keep you warm when you’re having a hardcore study session.
 There’s plenty of options from Arlo & Jacob, in a vast array of colours that will do the job wonderfully.

-What do you think?
+How do you make the most out of your living space in a student rental?
 Will you give any of these rental décor tips a try?